DFE-Digital/dfe-wizard/README.md

 ### `be_previous_step_path`

-Asserts that a given path is the `previous_step_path` for a specific wizard, using subject-first syntax.[1]
+Asserts that a given path is the `previous_step_path` for a specific wizard, using subject-first syntax.

 ```ruby
 expect("/wizard/name").to be_previous_step_path.in(wizard)